BertrandMarechal/docker-udemy/assignments/docker-data-assignment/README.md

-# Take existing Node.js app and Dockerize it
+# Create a volume and share it between containers (postgres)

 Lecture 45